-Just because you can’t make it out there, doesn’t mean you should miss out on a chance on some of the great works of art on display in the world’s greatest museums.
+Don’t miss out just because you can’t travel.
+The World’s best Museums are now coming to you.
 We’ve put together a list of some great virtual tours, so you can enjoy these masterpieces from the comfort of your own home.

-Perhaps the most famous museum in the world, the Louvre museum in the heart of Paris features some of the most celebrated works of art ever put on display.
-The Louvre houses works ranging from ancient Egyptian and Mesopotamian antiquities to the dynamic artistery of Renaissance and post-Renaissance painting.
+The Louvre is perhaps the most famous museum in the world.
+It features some of the most celebrated works of art ever put on display.
+The Louvre houses works ranging from ancient Egyptian and Mesopotamian antiquities to the dynamic artistry of Renaissance and post-Renaissance painting.

-The pièce de résistance is, of course, the Mona Lisa which you can see on a virtual tour without having to crane your neck over the crowds.
+The pièce de résistance is, of course, the Mona Lisa.
+You can now see it on a virtual tour without having to crane your neck over the crowds.

 Originally built as a hunting chateau for the French ruler King Louis XIII, this gorgeous palace was greatly expanded by his son Louis XIV.
 Featuring a stunning palace, gardens stretching as far as the eye can see, and beautifully crafted fountains, it stands as a powerful example of kingly power and opulence.

 On this virtual tour, you can explore the famed Hall of Mirrors, where the Treaty of Versailles was signed in 1919, ending World War I.